 When we go into peri-menopause, it’s a little bit like puberty and pregnancy – our hormones are changing and our body is trying to adjust.
 It took me hours and hours of research to figure out how to reduce our symptoms in menopause and allow our body to adapt to this changing hormonal environment, whilst still living the life we love to live.
 Re-adjusting our hormones to match our biological ageing is key and it’s why, if we keep doing the same old things that we have done in the past, then often we are fighting against this new hormonal environment.

-When my own hot flushes were troubling me day and night, I knew I had to get to the bottom of the science of them.
+When my own hot flushes were troubling me day and night, especially as I moved into post-menopause, I knew I had to get to the bottom of the science of them.
 Today, hot flushes no longer control me or define me.
 This is the same for many of the women who are following the strategies I have researched and you can read their Success Stories here.

 I don’t want you to still be experiencing hot flushes in your post-menopause years and if you are on HRT, then research suggests that 5 years is long enough.